-Campeche is a real gem.
-Most travelers are not familiar with it yet, and I encourage you to take the opportunity to explore this colonial city that is full of charm and history.
-The town boasts colonial buildings, a gorgeous plaza, and uncrowded beaches.
+Yes, Campeche is worth visiting.
+Most travelers are not familiar with it yet, but I encourage you to explore this colonial city that is full of charm and history.
+The town boasts historic buildings, a gorgeous plaza, and uncrowded beaches.
 It’s also a perfect budget destination if you are looking to save some money.

 If you like a combination of rich culture, friendly people, and reasonable prices, Campeche should be on your list!

 What is the best time to visit Campeche, Mexico?

 The best time to visit Campeche is from October through December.
 It’s a shoulder season when the rainy season is over, but the busy winter season hasn’t started yet.
 I visited Campeche in late September and had a great time, as it was quiet and prices on accommodations and car rentals were very low.